Downton Abbey: The Grand Finale: Plot

-In 1930 London, the Crawleys, except Mary, attend a play starring Guy Dexter and Noël Coward, who is also the playwright.
-Backstage they meet with Dexter, Coward, and former Downton Abbey butler Thomas Barrow, now Dexter's assistant and partner-lover.
-The next day, the Crawley family is at Lady Petersfield's ball when news breaks about Mary and Henry Talbot's divorce.
-Mary is asked to leave because royals are expected to attend.
+In 1930 London, Lord and Lady Grantham, and their daughter and son-in-law, Edith and Bertie Pelham (aka Lord and Lady Hexham), attend a play starring Guy Dexter and Noël Coward, who is also the playwright.
+Backstage, they meet Dexter, Coward, and former Downton Abbey butler Thomas Barrow, now Dexter's personal assistant and lover.
+The next day, the Crawley family, including eldest daughter Mary, attend a ball given by Bertie's cousin Lady Petersfield.
+When news suddenly breaks about Mary's divorce from her estranged husband, Henry Talbot, Lady Petersfield insists that Mary leave before her guests of honour, Prince Arthur of Connaught and his wife, arrive.

-Robert and Cora return to Downton Abbey while Mary remains at Grantham House to receive Cora's brother, Harold Levinson, who is arriving from America following their mother Martha's death.
-Accompanying Harold is financial adviser Gus Sambrook, who reportedly saved Harold from financial ruin by withdrawing his stock market investments prior to the 1929 Wall Street Crash.
+Robert and Cora return to Downton Abbey; Mary remains at Grantham House to receive Cora's brother, Harold Levinson, arriving from America following their mother Martha's death.
+Accompanying Harold is financial adviser Gus Sambrook, who reportedly saved Harold from financial ruin from the 1929 Wall Street Crash.
 Sambrook and Mary are mutually attracted, drink heavily, and end up in bed together.
-The party travels to Downton Abbey, where Harold, to Cora's dismay, reveals that he squandered their mother's fortune on poor investments.
+The party travels to Downton Abbey, where Harold, to Cora's dismay, reveals that he lost their mother's fortune on poor investments during the Great Depression.
 He wants to invest Downton's remaining assets to recoup his losses and repay his debt to Sambrook.

 Mary's divorce causes Downton neighbours to shun the Crawleys and decline a dinner invitation.
 Robert, still reeling from Mary's failed marriage and Harold's poor judgement, opposes Mary's suggestion to sell Grantham House in London to raise capital.
 When the family rejects Sambrook's proposal to invest Downton's income, he attempts to blackmail Mary regarding their liaison.
-Meanwhile, Tom Branson arrives with daughter Sybbie.
+Meanwhile, Tom Branson arrives with his daughter, Sybbie, in a show of support and offers to lend his father-in-law money from the sale of his business with Henry Talbot.
+Robert is touched by the gesture but declines.

 At Royal Ascot, an acquaintance informs Tom that Sambrook is a fraudster who swindled other people's fortunes and recently avoided imprisonment.
 Deducing that Sambrook embezzled the Levinson wealth, Tom warns the Crawleys and Harold.
 Edith confronts Sambrook, forcing him to leave.
-Before departing, Sambrook has a final conversation with Mary, who tersely dismisses him.
+Before departing, Sambrook has a final confrontation with Mary.
 A remorseful Harold reconciles with Cora before returning to America.